weplanx/manual/content.en/docs/4-extend/2-schedule.md

 ## Pre-requisite

 - Nats cluster needs to enable JetStream
-- Services and applications should work together the same namespace
+- Services and applications should work together the same nats tenant
 - Each node defines a NODE name that is unique, through which Schedule will be assigned to the node

 ## Deploy